Tracking COVID-19 Minnesota*

 • Hibbing Public Schools closed until March 27

-*The Hibbing Daily Tribune lifted our online paywall restrictions for all coronavirus articles found in the COVID-19 tab at www.hibbingmn.com.
-The tracker on this page includes the latest information available as of press time.
+*The Hibbing Daily Tribune has lifted online paywall restrictions for all coronavirus articles found in the COVID-19 tab at www.hibbingmn.com.
+The tracker on this page includes the latest information available.

 Post a comment as